 When everything looks good, you can make a final check by clicking the

-2D/3D view button or by simply pressing the F6 key.
+2D/3D view button .
 The 3D view of those components for which a physical representation has already been added will appear.

 4.7.2 Invoking TINA PCB